Château de Chambord: Influence

 The Château de Chambord has further influenced a number of architectural and decorative elements across Europe.
 Château de Chambord was the model for the reconstruction and new construction of the original Schwerin Palace between 1845 and 1857.

-Yet in the later half of the nineteenth century, the château's style is seen proliferating across the United Kingdom, influencing the Founder's Building at Royal Holloway, University of London, designed by William Henry Crossland and the main building of Fettes College in Edinburgh, designed by David Bryce in 1870.
+Yet in the later half of the 19th century, the château's style proliferated across the United Kingdom, influencing the Founder's Building at Royal Holloway, University of London, designed by William Henry Crossland and the main building of Fettes College in Edinburgh, designed by David Bryce in 1870.
 Between 1874 and 1889, the country house in Buckinghamshire, Waddesdon Manor, was built with similar architectural frameworks as the Château de Chambord, disseminated via the architect Gabriel-Hippolyte Destailleur.
-For instance, the twin staircase towers, on the north facade, were inspired by the staircase tower at the Château.
+For instance, the twin staircase towers, on the north façade, were inspired by the staircase tower at the château.
 However, following the theme of unparalleled luxury at Waddesdon, the windows of the towers at Waddesdon were glazed, unlike those of the staircase at Chambord, and were far more ornate.